karl152/PraktiCalc/README.md

 Windows XP is basically confirmed to be incompatible, at least because of f-Strings.
 Building on there won't work.

 #### Get PraktiCalc
-You can download PraktiCalc on the right at the Releases section.
+You can download PraktiCalc at the [Releases section on GitHub](https://github.com/karl152/PraktiCalc/releases).
 There should be a few files for each release there:
 | file name example                       | description                                                   |
 |-----------------------------------------|---------------------------------------------------------------|
 | prakticalc-x.x-win-amd64-installer.exe  | PraktiCalc Installer for Windows 11 on 64-Bit x86 Processors  |